moobcraft/neon/README.md

 [enmap] for commands,\
 fs for managing files like config.json

-Running `npm ci`  will install all of these.
+Running `npm i`  will install all of these.

 ### Setup